startup

 Start Warming Today

 If you're planning to raise in the next 2-3 months, start warming now.
-Don't let poor deliverability be the reason you miss out on the right investor. $49 is the cheapest insurance policy for your fundraise.
+Don't let poor deliverability be the reason you miss out on the right investor. $14.99/month is the cheapest insurance policy for your fundraise.

 How early should I start warming before fundraising?